jared-matthews/source/README.md

 Onion Sync
 ==========

-Download Vidalia or Tor Bundle and point your wallet towards it. <br />
+Windows: Download Vidalia from https://www.torproject.org/dist/vidalia-bundles/ then Tor Expert Bundle and point your wallet <br />
+towards it.
+The reason for this is to update the latest Tor binary inside Vidalia since it is not maintained anymore.
+If you <br />
+prefer to use the Tor Browser bundle then it will work just fine but Vidalia is resource friendly on Windows OS. <br />

+Linux: do apt-get install tor and run digitalrs-qt and use local Tor proxy IP and port. <br />
 It will automatically find the Onion nodes for you and if not, the exit nodes will do the job. <br />

 SURICATA IPS Rules